-Public Works continues to assist the County Chief Sustainability Office with developing an ordinance to reduce the use of single-use plastics in the unincorporated areas of Los Angeles County.
+Public Works continues to assist the County Chief Sustainability Office with developing an ordinance to reduce the use of single-use plastics in the unincorporated areas of Los Angeles County; however, the effort is temporarily on hold due to the COVID-19 pandemic.
+The deadline to submit draft ordinance to the Board was extended to March 31, 2021.

 The County's Organics Program provides significant environmental and social benefits for the County.
-As of March 2020, the Program recovered 150 tons of edible food and diverted over 2,100 tons of food waste from landfill disposal.
-The Program has prevented almost 1,900 tons of carbon dioxide equivalent of emissions, offsetting the annual emissions of approximately 400 passenger vehicles or 40 homes.
+As of June 2020, the Program recovered a cumulative total of 175 tons of edible food and diverted over 2,300 tons of food waste from landfill disposal.
+The Program has prevented over 2,000 tons of carbon dioxide equivalent of emissions, offsetting the annual emissions of over 430 passenger vehicles or 60 homes.